 The Act also directs DNREC to provide a baseline report summarizing the contamination and remediation status of the 14 heavy industry use sites and to update this report every two years.

 A Start Action Notice, signed by DNREC Secretary Garvin on September 28, 2017, was the first step in the regulatory process.

 DNREC will develop the revised regulations in a transparent process with full public input and involvement.
-In order to promote the involvement of stakeholders, including regulated parties, large and small businesses, organized labor, communities, conservation and environmental organizations, regional and local government, and other affected persons, DNREC will work with a Regulatory Advisory Committee.
+In order to promote the involvement of stakeholders, including regulated parties, large and small businesses, organized labor, communities, conservation and environmental organizations, regional and local government, and other affected persons, DNREC will work with the Regulatory Advisory Committee.

 The committee will help draft proposed conversion permit regulations.
 It will also support public outreach and engagement efforts.

 Public workshops, held early in the process, helped ensure that the concerns of stakeholders are addressed from the outset.
 More public workshops, later in the process, will provide updates and details on the proposed changes.